-Eugene McCarthy discussed political personalities and issues before a campus audience at Luther College in Decorah, Iowa.
+Eugene McCarthy speaks about political personalities and current issues before a campus audience at Luther College in Decorah, Iowa.

 Read the Text Transcription of the Audio.